yerinsmgmt/markdowns/files.md

 - **GFX-05** Guessing versus being told.
 Dashed arrows fire at the wrong folders.
 Then one
 - **L3-READ-01** Without a context file it spreads out across your project on probability.
 It
 - **GFX-06** Term definition.
 "Context file.
 A markdown file your coding agent reads before
-- **L3-SCREEN-01** Open agentfile.
-Answer the eight questions.
-Download the two files.
-Drop them
+- **L3-SCREEN-01** agentfile live.
+Answer questions, preview fills, Copy and Download.
 - **L3-READ-02** Eight questions.
 They are not a survey.
 Every one of them is there because it
 - **L3-FACE-02** I built that tool while making this course, because I needed it and it did
 - **GFX-07** The product loop.
 Questions, browser, two files, your project, the agent.
 Then